YJPL/personal-kanban/README.md

 # 看板 personal-kanban
-A simple text based personal kanban system written in Markdown.
+A simple text-based personal kanban system written in Markdown.

 ## Table of content: